GoogleCloudPlatform/podcast/site/content/post/episode-39-php-with-terry-ryan-and-brent-shaffer/index.md

 BRENT: Yeah.
 So we've been working really hard on the App Engine Flexible Runtime for PHP.
 And that's something that builds in Docker.
 And so it's really portable, and it's really great.
 You can run it, and Kubernetes cluster.
 And we have some pretty cool docs on how to do that, also running micro services and multiple services that are communicating with each other in a Kubernetes cluster, and also in App Engine Flexible.

 Because since App Engine Flexible runs Docker container images, they're all compatible, which is nice.
-That runtime is-- it's on GitHub, and it's in the repository Google Cloud Platform slash PHP dash Docker.
+That runtime is-- it's on GitHub, and it's in the repository Google Cloud slash PHP dash Docker.
 But it is almost in alpha.
 So we have a lot of docs.
 We have a lot of stuff.
 And we're putting a lot of time into making it good.
 But I think it's important to note it's still in alpha.
 Or it's not quite in alpha.

 TERRY: It's almost alpha.